 ReActiv8 is an implantable electrical stimulation system designed to stimulate the medial branch of the dorsal ramus nerves to cause contractions of lumbar multifidus muscles.
-Clinical studies have shown that twice-daily sessions of repetitive contractions can improve back pain, the disabling effects of back pain, and quality of life.
+Clinical studies have shown that twice-daily sessions of repetitive contractions can reduce back pain, reduce disability and restore function, and improve quality of life.